binded/abstract-tus-store/README.md

 The required interface consists of 4 functions:

   - `create(key[, opts])` creates a new upload resource
-  - `info(uploadId)` returns the current size, final size and metadata of an upload resource
+  - `info(uploadId)` returns the current size, final key, size and metadata of an upload resource
   - `append(uploadId, readStream, [offset,] [opts])` to append to an upload resource
   - `createReadStream(key)` creates a readable stream for the key (primarily used to test implementation)